tomduck/pandoc-tablenos/demos/demo2.md

 Table: Demonstration of a simple table. {#tbl:1}

-Table @tbl:1 is from the Pandoc User's Guide.
-A simpler table is given by table @tbl:2:
+*@tbl:1 is from the Pandoc User's Guide.
+A simpler table is given by +@tbl:2:

 A B
 - -